nolanrd04/CST-440/backend/Project2/README.md

 - Hold microphone 10-20cm from your mouth
 - Minimize background noise for better accuracy
 - System shows confidence scores in serial monitor

+**To Stop Testing:**
+1. Close the Serial Monitor
+2. Unplug the USB cable from Arduino, or
+3. Press the RESET button on Arduino to restart the program

 ---